pannous/hieros/docs/Home.md

 If nothing else the little introduction above demonstrates how well the world was connected even before the building of the pyramids.
 Proto-indo-european are sometimes treated as if they stopped at the gates of the superpowers of the time (Sumeria, Susa and Egypt) and had little or nothing to do with its elite.
 Nothing could be further from the truth.

-Here we investigate how deeply the roots go and how the system, its [cosmology](cosmos) and language are intertwined with our own:
+Here we investigate how deeply the roots go and how the Egyptian system, its [cosmology](cosmos) and language are intertwined with our own:

 The Egyptian Hieroglyphic writing system started as a syllabary[➾](https://en.wikipedia.org/wiki/Syllabary) but soon converged to a rather small set of frequent signs and sounds plus [determinants](Determinants) (like [𓈉](𓈉) for land).

-We subscribe to the idea that central words of frequent use and large semantic clusters have a much lower probability of mutating then other words, similar to ultra-conserved genes.
-Especially if they are codefied as those words that had a glyph of their own.

 One of the most recognizable letters is '𓃀' with the phonetic value 'b':